Updated December 4, 2021

 To get a LPFM station a group must obtain a license from the FCC.
 Applications for licenses may only be submitted during “windows” scheduled by the Commission.
 The first LPFM licensing window occurred between May 2000 and May 2001, with each state assigned a one-month window in that period for submitted applications.

-The second LPFM application window closed on November 15, 2013 and another window is not anticipated in the near future.
+The second LPFM application window closed on November 15, 2013.
+A third LPFM application window is anticipated to open in 2022.
+The exact dates have not been announced by the FCC.

 - The Prometheus Radio Project was instrumental in advocating for and assisting the FCC in creating LPFM.
 Prometheus can provide support to non-profit groups looking to start low-power community radio stations in a variety of ways.